UrbanMachine/cookiecutter-ros-app-template/README.md

 Codecov let's your project report on test coverage on every pull request.
 This process requires being an Admin on the github org this project lives in.

 1. Sign in to [Codecov](https://about.codecov.io/sign-up/) with your Github account.
-2. Under your repository in Codecov, select "Activate".
+2. Under your repository in Codecov, select "Configure".
 3. Get a codecov API token.
 Settings can be found under: https://app.codecov.io/gh/GITHUB_ORG/PROJECT_NAME/
 4. Add a secret named `CODECOV_TOKEN` to your Github repositories secrets.
 Settings can be found under: